SWERC follows the ICPC regional contest rules.

 Contestants are not permitted to bring their own keyboard.
-On the other hand, teams who wish to use a different layout are allowed to put stickers on the keyboards that we provide.
+On the other hand, teams who wish to use a different layout are allowed to put stickers on the provided keyboards.
 In this case, they must bring their own stickers, set them up during the practice or contest, and they must remove the stickers at the end and return the keyboard in its initial state, without any stickers or glue stains.

 Each team can have a Team Reference Document (also called "notebook") following the world final regulations: